-Underemployment (the U-6) averaged 7.16 in the first quarter, and Gross Domestic Product (“The Economy”) was 1.51% higher than the same quarter a year earlier.
-Total Disposal Personal Income minus government money, such as Social Security and Unemployment, was up 1.60% from the same quarter last year.
+Underemployment (the U-6) averaged 7.16 in the first quarter, and Gross Domestic Product (“The Economy”) was 1.80% higher than the same quarter a year earlier.
+Total Disposable Personal Income minus government money, such as Social Security and Unemployment, was up 0.89% this quarter from the same time last year.

-An economic number that reflects a bad such as Underemployment adds to the Economic Stress Index.
+An economic number that reflects a negative such as Underemployment adds to Economic Stress.
 An economic number that reflects a good part of the economy, such as a rising GDP, reduces the ESI.
 Therefore, the Economic Stress Index for the First Quarter of 2023 adds up as follows:

 7.16 is the base number to reflect the average 7.16% Underemployment Rate in the first quarter.

-1.60 is subtracted to reflect the 1.60% increase in Disposal Personal Income year over year.
+0.89 is subtracted to reflect the 0.89% increase in Disposable Personal Income year over year.

-“The Economic Stress Index, derived from three broad economic data points (GDP, Employment, and Income), was good in the first quarter,” said ESI creator Yossi Gestetner.
-“A strong part of the Index in the first quarter was employment which is the last to fall in a slowdown and the last to come back in a recovery,” Gestetner said.
+“The Economic Stress Index, derived from three broad economic data points (GDP, Employment, and Income), was very good in the first quarter,” said ESI creator Yossi Gestetner.

-(The Disposal Income for this report is line 36 of table 2.6 of the BEA's national income and product account.)
+(The Disposable Income for this report is line 36 of table 2.1 of the BEA's national income and product account.)

 The U-6 counts the regular unemployed (known as the official Unemployment Rate or U-3), plus those marginally attached to the workforce (halfway looking for jobs) and also those who have part time jobs because they can’t find full-time jobs due to the state of the economy.
 This is basically the broadest measure of the unemployment picture in the US.
 The monthly Economic Stress Index uses a rolling 3-month average of the Seasonally Unadjusted U-6.